Quick Quiz

 Option d – The Supreme Court of India

-When the office of the Chief Justice of India is vacant, the duties of his office shall be performed by
+When the Chief Justice of India’s position is vacant, the role is taken up by

-(c) such other Judge of the Supreme Court as the Chief Justice may appoint.
+(c) A Supreme Court judge appointed by the Chief Justice

 (d) All of the above

-Option b – such other Judge of the Supreme Court as the President may appoint
+Option b – A Supreme Court judge appointed by the President

-Under which law it is prescribed that all proceedings in the Supreme Court of India shall be in the English language?
+Which provision mandates that all proceedings in the Supreme Court be conducted in English?

 (a) The Supreme Court Rules, 1966

-The ‘Basic Structure Doctrine’ was enunciated by the Supreme Court during the
+The ‘Basic Structure Doctrine’ was established by the Supreme Court in the

 (a) Golak Nath case